 - Zoom Out

-The upcoming General Election is expected to see at least 10 political parties competing for 16 Group Representation Constituencies (GRCs) and 13 Single Member Constituencies (SMCs) to fill 89 Member of Parliament (MP) seats.
+The General Election 2015 saw 9 political parties and 2 independent candidates competing for 16 Group Representation Constituencies (GRCs) and 13 Single Member Constituencies (SMCs) to fill 89 Member of Parliament (MP) seats.

 - National Solidarity Party (NSP)